 Flat fees paid for technical writing should be at a higher rate - as should those children's books where extensive research is often involved and most of the work may go into producing fewer words.
 As a guideline, calculate the fee on the basis of the minimum hourly rate for editorial work.

-The Society recommends that where an agreement is made to pay an author a fee per thousand words, payment should be made for the number of words commissioned rather than the number printed; and that payment should be on delivery of the manuscript rather than on publication, which could be months away.
+The Society of Authors recommends that where an agreement is made to pay an author a fee per thousand words, payment should be made for the number of words commissioned rather than the number printed; and that payment should be on delivery of the manuscript rather than on publication, which could be months away.

-Packagers produce a book up to ready-for-press or even bound copies for a publisher to market under its own imprint.
+Packagers produce a book up to the ready-for-press stage, or even deliver bound copies for a publisher to market under its own imprint.
 Packagers may have little flexibility in deadlines and payment.
 Publishers buying complete books from packagers should ensure that all contributors, such as freelance editors, have been properly paid - and if not, make the payment themselves.
 If a packager has not paid before the book is handed over, the author should approach the publisher immediately for payment.

 Also known as collaborative writing, ghosting means working with someone else, often a celebrity, to produce a book in their name, Whatever agreement you reach about the income you get from your work, ensure that it is the publisher that pays you rather than the person for whom you are ghosting.
 This will avoid tensions between you and that person, and is generally a safer option.
-See the Society of Authors' Guide to Ghost Writing and Company Histories - see the link below.
+See the Society of Authors' Guide to Ghost Writing and Company Histories - via the link below.

 The NUJ and Society of Authors have set up an email network for authors of children's non-fiction: see www.londonfreelance.org/NibWeb.
 We are always happy to help set up another network if there are people demanding it.